-If you're thinking about suicide, are worried about a friend or loved one, or would like emotional support, the National Suicide Prevention Lifeline is free, confidential and available 24/7 for everyone in the United States.
+If you're thinking about suicide, are worried about a friend or loved one, or would like emotional support, the 988 Suicide Prevention & Crisis Lifeline is free, confidential and available 24/7 for everyone in the United States.

 What are the warning signs of suicide or having suicidal thoughts?

 - Talking or thinking about suicide or wanting to die.

 - Feeling constant hopelessness, revengefulness, shame and/or guilt.

 - Losing the will to live.

 - Talking about being a burden to others.

 - Constantly thinking about violence or death.